 03 of 07

 You can use single crochet stitch to join crocheted pieces together.
-This would be worked very similar to the slip stitch join, connecting two motifs together using a familiar crochet stitch.
+This would be worked very similarly to the slip stitch join, connecting two motifs together using a familiar crochet stitch.
 In this case, the seaming is going to be a bit bulkier and won't lie flat, which make sense since the single crochet stitch is obviously taller than the slip stitch.
 This is a great joining method for times when you want to add detail through the joining.

 04 of 07